tunlusoy/Data-Science-Data-Sources/README.md

     - [OSMOZ](https://www.osmoz.com/): Information about fragrance.

     - [Octoparse](https://www.octoparse.com/): A free data extraction tool to collect all the web data mentioned above online.

+    - [Unicef](https://data.unicef.org/): If data about the lives of children around the world is of interest, UNICEF is the most credible source.
+The organization’s public data sets touch upon nutrition, immunization, and education, among others.

 - Machine Learning Datasets
   - Images